josead/fasthtml-extn/README.md

 - App Seeding with ootb working apps (similar to react-create-app)
 - Add more components as helpers.
 Maybe those should be on it's own library _help needed here_
+- Auto creation of folders: ask user from CLI
+- Create a CLI for adding pages or routes

 ## Contributing